johnbillion/wordhat/readme.md

 ---

-:warning: **This is a work-in-progress fork of the original WordHat library which is no longer maintained.
-It is not currently stable**.
-It may or may not replace the original WordHat project, I've yet to discuss this with Paul Wong-Gibbs, the original WordHat maintainer.
+:warning: **This fork of WordHat is no longer maintained.** [I recommend that you use wp-browser instead](https://github.com/lucatume/wp-browser).
 ---

 WordHat is a [Behat](http://behat.org) extension for [WordPress](https://wordpress.org).
 It provides WordPress-specific functionality for common testing scenarios specific to WordPress sites.